Madness? This. Is. Japan!

 First things first: Hatoful Boyfriend, as the name indicates, is a dating sim.
 This is not a genre I would normally touch with a 10-foot pole, but this game was brought to my attention by an utterly fearless forum acquaintance, who pointed out that, not only was it completely insane, but also surprisingly well-thought out (how’s that for a paradox?).
 My curiosity was piqued and, since it only cost $5, and since I’m always up for unusual experiences, after some deliberation, I decided to take the plunge.
 For the record, there is a free demo version available, but trust me, you WANT to get the full version.
 That is, provided you want the game at all.
 Not only does it include a secret character, but a substantial extra storyline as well.
 The latter basically explains the entire backstory of the game (you’re in for some shocks, let me tell you), but also puts you in control of a different character and is very different in tone.

 The first thought that comes to my mind in association with dating sims is “dirty little secret”.
-It’s not the kind of game you’d normally go trumpeting around the rooftops about.
+It’s not the kind of game you’d go trumpeting around the rooftops about.
 I’m fairly sure, however, that you’ve never experienced anything quite like this UFO before.
 I certainly haven’t.
 Let’s start with the premise: in the not-too-distant future, a particularly virulent mutation of the avian flu wipes out most of humanity and simultaneously makes birds sapient.
 Not exactly your usual sappy romance setting.
 The consequence is that birds take over society, and a human girl (your protagonist) finds herself enrolled in a high-school for gifted birds.
 All the while living in a cave and hunting for her meals.
 I’ll just let all that sink in for a moment.